Not to be the voice of doom, but someday we are all going to die.

-By having a solid plan I know that if the wheels DO come off (my trip goes awry), I won’t go careening into the ditch (my finances/house/dog will be safe).
-Anything can happen while I am on the road so I follow the old adage “expect the best and plan for the worst.”
-Part of that plan includes the right legal documents.
+By having a solid plan I know that when/if the wheels DO come off (my trip goes awry), I won’t go careening into the ditch (my finances/house/dog will be safe).
+Things can happen at my house when I am gone or something could happen to me while traveling.
+It is good to have both situations covered with the right legal documents.

 - Temporary Will (like a regular will but includes the specific dates of your trip)

-- Durable Power of Attorney for Heath Care (this gives your designee the legal authority to make health care decisions for/about you when you can (including life or death)
+- A Durable Power of Attorney for Heath Care (this gives your designee the legal authority to make health care decisions for/about you when you can (including life or death).

-- DNR (do not resuscitate) order (this ensures that your wishes are respected should you not want extreme life-saving measures taken on your behalf)
+- A DNR (do not resuscitate) order (this ensures that your wishes are respected should you not want extreme life-saving measures taken on your behalf.

 - Travel insurance policies

 (NOTE: I am NOT an attorney and this is NOT legal advice.
-Do your homework and consultant an attorney to be sure you have a plan that works for you.)
+Do your homework to be sure you have a plan that works for you.)